silzila/pysilzila/README.md

 # Installation

-1. Make sure you have Python version XX or higher.
+1. Make sure you have Python version 3.7 or higher.

 2. Open command line or terminal and check your version of python by using the following code `python --version`